 EDU 3265.
-Educational Technology (I, II; EDU 3266: Individuals with Special EDU 3300.
-Language Arts Methods for 3) This course provides students with the Needs: Inclusion and Collaboration (I, II; Pk-5 (I, II; 3) This course provides definition of Educational Technology and 3) This course provides an overview of experience in using developmentally discusses the importance of educational the characteristics of children for whom appropriate curriculum, materials technology in the Information Age by educational modifications are necessary strategies, and pedagogy in examining the future of teaching and in the general education classroom.
-Language Arts teaching for the Pre-klearning as it relates to Information Age Exceptional children include individuals 5 teacher candidate.
-The trends.
-These include constructivism and with intellectual disabilities, the methodology will include integrated student-centered learning, intellectually gifted, children with curriculum, developmentally constructionism, project-based learning, auditory handicaps, visual handicaps, and appropriate materials, the integration and higher-order learning.
-Explanations children with specific learning and of children's literature and trade to the concepts of affordances, digital behavioral disabilities.
-Candidates will be books, exposure to and analysis of a natives, web 2.0 and learning 2.0 will be introduced to models of 204 variety of commercial Language Arts covered.
-21st century skills and the ISTE differentiated instruction and various textbooks, and strategies for meeting national educational technology types of assistive technology to help all Common Core Language Arts standards will be discussed so when children learn.
-Students are required to Standards. choosing a learning method, the ISTE spend 20 clock hours observing in PreK- Candidates will also utilize their skills national educational technology 12 classrooms.
-Guidelines will be in assessing student learning as a standards will be met.
-Students will learn provided describing the activities to result of their teaching and engage in the use of managing a wiki for student- complete during the field observation. planning for next steps based on centered learning, how to create and Students are responsible for providing assessment results.
-Twenty-five configure a class blog and how to create a website.
-Google Drive applications will their own transportation to placement site. hours of teaching in a PreK-5 classroom is required.
-Students will be discussed to support student centered Site. need to secure a background check learning.
-Explanations on how using before teaching in the PreK-5 different technologies can support classroom. location-based learning, including global Prerequisites: Complete all General positioning systems, augmented Education courses with a grade of "C" reality, and mapping tools.
-Students or better in each course, complete will learn about selecting appropriate EDU 2200, EDU 3310, EDU 3315, technological tools and applications for a and EDU 3320 with a grade of "C" or project.
-Quality of resourced based better, a cum GPA of 3.0, Clear BCI learning activities will be embraced and FBI background checks, and including the key practices needed to formal admittance into the EDP determine the accuracy of an Teacher Preparation Program. information source.
+Educational Technology (I, II; 3) This course provides students with the definition of Educational Technology and discusses the importance of educational technology in the Information Age by examining the future of teaching and learning as it relates to Information Age trends.
+These include constructivism and student-centered learning. constructionism, project-based learning, and higher-order learning.
+Explanations to the concepts of affordances, digital natives, web 2.0 and learning 2.0 will be covered.
+21st century skills and the ISTE national educational technology standards will be discussed so when choosing a learning method, the ISTE national educational technology standards will be met.
+Students will learn the use of managing a wiki for studentcentered learning, how to create and configure a class blog and how to create a website.
+Google Drive applications will be discussed to support student centered learning.
+Explanations on how using different technologies can support location-based learning, including global positioning systems, augmented reality, and mapping tools.
+Students will learn about selecting appropriate technological tools and applications for a project.
+Quality of resourced based learning activities will be embraced including the key practices needed to determine the accuracy of an information source.
 The children's Internet protection act and its effect on schools will be clarified.
 Components of the interactive whiteboard systems and how to choose activities that support higher-order learning will be elucidated.
 The key concepts related to distance learning will be explained and the major reasons that educational institutions provide distance learning and how to identify the learning tools needed for synchronous distance learning.